flipperdevices/flipperzero-firmware/README.md

 - OFW: [LFRFID RC fixes #1652 (By DrZlo13)](https://github.com/flipperdevices/flipperzero-firmware/pull/1652)
 - OFW: [SubGhz: fix CAME, Chamberlain potocol #1650 (By Skorpionm)](https://github.com/flipperdevices/flipperzero-firmware/pull/1650)
 - Switched VideoPoker to be set to `HIDDEN "GAME_VideoPoker"`
-- Updated UniRF to support more protocols [(Thanks to darmiel)](https://github.com/darmiel/flipper-playlist/blob/feat/unirf-protocols/applications/unirfremix/unirfremix_app.c) & [Unleashed/xMasterX](https://github.com/Eng1n33r/flipperzero-firmware)
+- Updated UniRF to support more protocols [(Thanks to darmiel & xMasterX)](https://github.com/darmiel/flipper-playlist/blob/feat/unirf-protocols/applications/unirfremix/unirfremix_app.c)

 <table width="100%" border="0" cellspacing="0">
   <tr> <td colspan=2> <h3>This software is for experimental purposes only and is not meant for any illegal activity/purposes.
 We do not condone illegal activity and strongly encourage keeping transmissions to legal/valid uses allowed by law.</h3> </td> </tr>